 From power consumption point of view the fans with light consume same power as standard ceiling fans of same size because the light used is LED and they hardly constitute to 5 watts.

 so in terms of power consumption fans with lights on them are as efficient as your standard fans.
+You can check also box fan review

 How much power does a Pedestal Fan or Table fan use?